 Monday, January 5, 2026

-The start of a new year is often when regulated firms take stock - what worked, what didn’t, and what needs tightening before volumes, deadlines and regulatory expectations start to stack up again.
+The start of a new year is often when regulated firms take stock.
+What worked, what didn’t, and what needs tightening before volumes, deadlines and regulatory expectations start to stack up again.

-Why applied interest highlights process weakness
+Why interest on compensation highlights process weakness

 By the time a complaint reaches FOS, the outcome has usually been shaped by what happened much earlier.
 Delays in responding.
 Decisions that took too long.
 Inconsistent communication.
 Missed regulatory follow-ups.